-Online Programs for Fall 2020
+Online Programs for Winter and Spring 2021

 In response to COVID-19, PLACE has adapted many of our offerings to be delivered fully online.
 In the coming months, PLACE will host several opportunities for educators to learn, grow, and find community as you juggle teaching and technology to keep students engaged and safe.
 Explore highlighted programs below, or see upcoming virtual learning opportunities in our comprehensive event calendar.